lun-ai/BMLP/README.md

 - experiments/path/full/runtime (CPU runtime of BMLP-RMS and other systems)
 - experiments/path/partial/runtime (CPU runtime of BMLP-SMP and other systems)

+## Related work
+BMLP implementation extends the boolean matrix operation library in [DeepLog](https://github.com/StephenMuggleton/DeepLog) [6], an Inductive Logic Programming (ILP) system that uses the logarithmic boolean matrix squaring technique to construct the bottom clause.
+The DeepLog system invents new predicates by using boolean matrices to represent second-order programs.
+While it falls within the BMLP setting, the author did not propose any boolean matrix framework like BMLP.
+The BMLP library contain updated methods that are more efficient than those in the original library.

 ## References

 [1] M. Gebser, R. Kaminski, B. Kaufmann, and T. Schaub, ‘Clingo = ASP + Control: Preliminary Report’, Technical Communications of the Thirtieth International Conference on Logic Programming (ICLP’14), vol. 14, pp. 1–9, 2014.